Through the Glass Darkly: An Archaeological Pub Crawl of England

 Day 3: Hadrian’s Wall, Housestead’s Fort & Vindolanda.

 Day 4: Durham Cathedral and Castle.
-Binchester Roman Fort.
-Black Sheep Brewery
+Barnard Castle.
+Black Sheep Brewery.

-Day 6: Yorkminster Cathedral, Barley Hall, York City Walls, Creswell Crags
+Day 5: Yorkminster Cathedral, Barley Hall, York City Walls.

-Far Horizons proudly presents a cultural pub crawl through England that offers a rare chance to view historic and archaeological sites that few visitors manage to find.
-We will visit prehistoric stone circles and chambered tombs, walk in the footsteps of Roman armies along Hadrian’s Wall, and savor the view from battlements of medieval castles in remote and beautiful areas of the country.
-We have carefully chosen a route on minor roads and country lanes through some of England’s most picturesque rural countryside.
+Far Horizons Archaeological and Cultural Trips proudly presents a cultural pub crawl through England that offers a rare chance to see, when we are not within the confines of a public house, a great many historic and archaeological sites that few visitors manage to find.
+We will visit prehistoric stone circles and chambered tombs, walk in the footsteps of Roman armies along Hadrian’s Wall, and savor the view from battlements of medieval castles in remote and beautiful areas of Britain.
 As we journey from the harsh mountains and strong bitters of the northwest to the soft rolling hills and gentle ales of the southeast, we will come to understand how the history of the country has shaped the landscape, and how the perception of both history and the landscape has been shaped by a daily few pints.

-All meals and overnights will be in carefully chosen traditional pubs and inns, where we will be able to touch pint mugs with the local people while we savor delicious regional delicacies, washed down with the region’s best representatives of the British brewer’s art.
-Come along with us, and shed your sober outlook on the world!
+All meals and overnights will be in carefully chosen traditional and unspoiled pubs and inns, where we will be able to touch pint mugs with the local people while savoring delicious regional delicacies, washed down with the region’s best representatives of the British brewer’s art.

 James Bruhn received his BA in anthropology and history from the University of Colorado (Magna Cum Laude), and his MA and PhD in British Roman Archaeology from the University of Durham.
 Originally from the Northeast of Scotland, he is a specialist on Roman Frontiers in Northern Britain and a fellow of the Society of Antiquaries of Scotland and Newcastle upon Tyne.
 Dr. Bruhn has spoken at numerous academic conferences in North America and Europe, has authored a scholarly book on Roman Archaeology and has written book chapters in several scholarly publications including the Seventy Great Inventions of the Ancient World by Brian Fagan.
 He has excavated along the Antonine Wall and has tutored small groups on his specialty.
 Additionally, Dr. Bruhn has organized and been the speaker in several conferences about Roman Britain.
 His knowledge, enthusiasm and passion about the history and archaeology of Great Britain is contagious.